dlyfoung/e-binder/README.md

 3. Start the mobile emulator.

-4. Build and run the local app depending on the platform you are testing:
+4. If the app was already build , run `npm start`.
+Otherwise, build and run the local app depending on the platform you are testing:

 ```zsh
 npx expo run:ios